 Wilderness and Wild & Scenic Rivers That We Can Save

-During the 90 day comment period, CalWild is hosting a series of weekend camping trips to introduce our members and supporters to these beautiful wild places.
-See the schedule and sign up to receive information on future trips as well as updates on the draft Forest Plan revisions when they are released for public review and comment.
+Each summer during these revisions, CalWild will host a series of weekend camping trips to introduce our members and supporters to these beautiful wild places.
+Sign up to receive information on future trips as well as updates on the draft Forest Plan revisions when they are released for public review and comment.

 CalWild and our allies are working to: